xcdl/xcdl.github.io-source/pages/guide/packages.md

 #### Source code and configuration options

-Configurability usually involves source code that needs to implement different behavior depending on the settings of configuration options.
+Configurability usually involves source code that needs to implement different behaviour depending on the settings of configuration options.
 It is possible to write packages where the only consequence associated with various configuration options is to control what gets built, but this approach is limited and does not allow for fine-grained configurability.
 There are three main ways in which options could affect source code at build time:

 1. The component code can be passed through a suitable preprocessor, either an existing one such as m4 or a new one specially designed with configurability in mind.
 The original sources would reside in the component repository and the processed sources would reside in the build tree.
 These processed sources can then be compiled in the usual way.